cbobrasil/ATP/README.md

 # ATP Project

+This project gets tables from the ATP API per year and user a dbt macro to unify all the information into one fact table

+## Data Dictionary
 * Many of the columns in the 'matches' files are self-explanatory, or are very similar to previous columns.